-(i) Equity-Based Compensation
+(m) Equity-Based Compensation

 The Company's consolidated financial statements include equity-based compensation costs related to awards granted by its own plans, as in place before and after March 12, 2019, as well as costs allocated by Antero Resources for grants made prior to March 12, 2019.
-Costs allocated from Antero Resources are offset to additional paid in capital on the consolidated balance sheet.
+Costs allocated from Antero Resources were offset to additional paid in capital on the consolidated balance sheet.
+After the first quarter of 2023, the process of allocating equity-based compensation costs from Antero Resources to the Company ended.
 See Note 4-Transactions with Affiliates for additional information regarding Antero Resources' allocation of expenses to the Company.
 For awards granted under its own plan, the Company recognizes compensation cost related to all equity-based awards in the financial statements based on the estimated grant date fair value.
 The Company is authorized to grant various types of equity-based compensation awards, including stock options, stock appreciation rights, restricted stock awards, restricted stock unit ("RSU") awards, dividend equivalent awards and other types of awards.
 The grant date fair values of such awards are determined based on the type of award and may utilize market prices on the date of grant, Black-Scholes option-pricing model, Monte Carlo simulations or other acceptable valuation methodologies, as appropriate for the type of equity-based award.
 Compensation cost is recognized ratably over the applicable vesting or service period.
 Forfeitures are accounted for as they occur by reversing the expense previously recognized for awards that were forfeited during the period.
-See Note 10-Equity-Based Compensation and Cash Awards.
+See Note 10-Equity-Based Compensation.